nla-group/fABBA/README.md

 ## Others

-We also provide C++ implementation for fABBA in the folder ["cpp"](https://github.com/nla-group/fABBA/tree/master/cpp), it would be nice to have a try!
+We also provide C++ implementation for fABBA in the folder ["cpp"](https://github.com/nla-group/fABBA/tree/master/cpp), it would be nice to give a shot!

 Run example: